-At the end of the reporting period, if interest rates had been 1% (2019: 1%) higher or lower while all other variables were held constant, the Group's pre-tax results would decrease or increase by approximately RMB12,550,000 (2019: approximately RMB11,026,000).
+At the end of the reporting period, if interest rates had been 1% (2020: 1%) higher or lower while all other variables were held constant, the Group's pre-tax results would increase or decrease by approximately RMB430,000 (2020: decrease or increase by approximately RMB12,550,000), respectively.

 The sensitivity analysis above has been determined assuming that the change in interest rates had occurred at the end of the reporting period and had been applied to the exposure to interest rate risk for all financial instruments in existence at that date.
-The general increase/decrease represents management's assessment of a reasonably possible change in interest rates over the period until the end of the next annual reporting period.
+The general increase/ decrease represents management's assessment of a reasonably possible change in interest rates over the period until the end of the next annual reporting period.

-The management monitors the related interest rate risk exposure closely on daily basis and, pursuant to a written interest rate hedging policy as approved by the management, the Group would only enter into interest rate swap should need arise.
-At 31 December 2020, the Group had outstanding interest rate swap of approximately RMB21,149,000 (2019: Nil).
-No significant realised and unrealised fair value gain or loss has been arising for the interest rate swap contracts.
+The management monitors the related interest rate risk exposure closely on daily basis and, pursuant to a written interest rate hedging policy as approved by the management, the Group would only enter into interest rate swap contracts should need arise.
+At 31 December 2021, the Group had no significant outstanding interest rate swap contracts (2020: outstanding interest rate swap contracts with underlying nominal value of approximately RMB21,149,000).